jon-be180/nik-salon/README.md

-resolver is for the body field of articles, the error wont tell you this and a search on github wont show it up either :( inar is argan oil, kmilk is probably too medias is like a line of colour in the hair, highlights, so i have two. what is tintes then?
+resolver is for the body field of articles, the error wont tell you this and a search on github wont show it up either :( inar is argan oil, kmilk is probably too medias is like a line of colour in the hair, highlights, so i have two. what is tintes then? note- i think that pwa wont be possible for 7/7 as icon options cant be added without replacing the whole plugin :(

 # example problem log